heykeetae/Self-Attention-GAN/README.md

 Self-attentions are applied to later two layers of both discriminator and generator.

-Note that due to the pixel-wise self-attention cost a tune of GPU resource.
+Note that the pixel-wise self-attention costs tunes of GPU resource.
 Batch size of 5~6 available for a single Titan X gpu.
 Reduce the number of self-attention module for less memory consumption.
 Removing all the self-attention layers still give you good results, which will be shared shortly.

 <p align="center"><img width="100%" src="image/main_model.PNG" /></p>